Top 50 AI Funded Startups June 2026 | Complete Rankings

 $230M total • $1.4B valuation • Series C

-AI-powered coding platform with 40M users and agent-based development
+AI-powered coding platform with 40M users and agent-based development.
+Competing in the agentic software development category alongside Cursor and Devin.

 Adept AI